varletjs/varlet/packages/varlet-ui/src/data-table/docs/en-US.md

 ### Selection

 Use `type: 'selection'` to render a selection column.
 Bind `v-model:checked-row-keys` to control the selected rows.
 Set `multiple: false` for single selection and `disabled` to disable the whole selection column or specific rows.
+In single selection mode, the table uses `radio` instead of `checkbox`.

 ```html
 <script setup>